 Step 1: Make the shortbread layer

-- Simply combine the flours, coconut oil, baking powder with a small amount of maple syrup in a large bowl.
-Crush the coconut oil using a spoon to incorporate it with the flours.
+- In a large mixing bowl, simply combine the flours (almond flour + all-purpose flour), coconut oil, and baking powder with the maple syrup in a large bowl.
+Crush the coconut oil using a spoon to incorporate it with the flour.
 I find that using a wide shallow bowl gives me more space to work with a spoon.

-- When mostly combined (tiny lumps of coconut oil are fine!), transfer to a square baking dish (8 x 8 in) that's covered with parchment paper.
+- When mostly combined (tiny lumps of coconut oil are fine!), transfer the shortbread dough to a square baking dish (8 x 8 in) that's covered with parchment paper.

-- Bake in the oven until golden brown.
+- Bake in the oven until golden brown (for 15 min).
 Take out of the oven and set aside until ready to pour the caramel over.

-- Then, whisk the canned coconut milk to a uniform mixture (I do it straight in the can, but you can transfer in a bowl to whisk too).
-You will need 1 cup only opposed to the whole can, so you need to stir it first.
+- Then, whisk the canned coconut milk to a uniform mixture (I do it straight in the can, but you can transfer it in a bowl to whisk too).
+You will need 1 cup only as opposed to the whole can, so you need to stir it first (the coconut water often divides from the cream part).

 - Then, warm up the maple syrup alone in a medium pot.
 Once it reaches a gentle boil, then keep simmering uncovered (at medium-low heat) for 6 minutes (put a timer on!).
 Stir/whisk often as the syrup tends to stick to the sides and watch carefully so it does not overflow.
 The syrup will thicken slightly during that time.

-- Pour right away over the shortbread in the baking dish (easier to pour when done right away as the caramel will thicken while cooling down).
+- Pour the caramel sauce right away over the shortbread in the baking dish (easier to pour when done right away as the caramel will thicken while cooling down).
 Let the dish rest at room temperature for a few minutes so the caramel can set further.

 Step 3: Make the chocolate layer